 Peace Corps Awarded Advancing Government Accountability Award

-WASHINGTON, D.C.
-MAY 21, 2008 The Association of Government Accountants (AGA) has awarded the Peace Corps the Certificate of Excellence in Accountability (CEAR) Reporting for the FY2007 for its high standards in fiscal accountability and transparency.
+WASHINGTON, D.C., June 5, 2009 - The Association of Government Accountants (AGA) has awarded the Peace Corps the Certificate of Excellence in Accountability Reporting (CEAR) for fiscal year 2008 for its high standards in fiscal accountability and transparency.

-The CEAR is awarded to federal government entities whose Performance and Accountability Reports (PARs) and the alternative PARs (known as Pilot Program Reports) achieve the highest standards of clarity in communicating financial information and demonstrating accountability.
+The CEAR is awarded to federal government agencies whose Performance and Accountability Reports (PARs) achieve the highest standards of clarity in communicating financial information and demonstrating accountability.

-The award will be presented at a black tie dinner on May 21, 2008, at the National Press Club in Washington, D.C.
-Deputy Director for Management at the U.S. Office of Management and Budget Clay Johnson will deliver remarks.
-The event will also recognize individuals responsible for preparing the annual report.
+The award was presented at a black tie dinner on May 20 at the National Press Club in Washington, D.C.

-In 2005, former Peace Corps Chief Financial Officer George Schutter had a goal to achieve an unqualified opinion by the end of 2009.
-But, with Peace Corps complicated budget, hundreds of thousands of annual global transactions with a variety of currencies, banking systems and regulations, this goal was lofty.
-In working in collaboration with Thomas Bellamy, currently Peace Corps Acting Chief Financial Officer, and the members of the Chief Financial Officers staff worked to strengthen internal controls, establish key performance metrics, re-engineer processes, and obtain financial system certification and accreditation.
+In 2005, Peace Corps set a goal to achieve an unqualified opinion by the end of FY 2009.
+However, Peace Corps complicated budget, with hundreds of thousands of annual global transactions with a variety of currencies, banking systems, and regulations, made this a lofty goal.
+Members of the Office of the Chief Financial Officer worked collaboratively with the agencys leadership and other Peace Corps offices to strengthen internal controls, establish key performance metrics, re-engineer processes, and obtain financial system certification and accreditation.